Application Status and Notification

 Host UC campuses sometimes mistakenly send EAP Reciprocal Exchange students a request for a $100 registration deposit or registration and campus fees.
 EAP Reciprocal Exchange students do not pay tuition, student services or campus-wide fees, so you should not pay these fees.

-You are, however, responsible for payment of travel, orientation, housing charges, utilities, UC insurance, books and laboratory / materials / document fees, and any personal expenses incurred while on the exchange.
+You are responsible for payment of orientation, housing, utilities, UC health insurance, books and laboratory, materials/technology, studio fees, document fees, optional leisure activities, travel and any personal expenses incurred while on the exchange.

 Whom may I contact if I have questions?

-via your UC liaison if you have any questions about your UC campus assignment.
+via your home university international office if you have any questions about your UC campus assignment.
 Do not contact the UC campus directly with questions about your application status.
 You might receive inaccurate information from UC campus staff members who are not familiar with the Reciprocal Exchanges program.

 Participation and Withdrawal